joshuakleveter/pluralsight/javascript_path/10_rapid_es6_training/NOTES.md

   - Classes return thier own name, and class methods return their own name.
   - This is non-writable.
   - Use `Object.defineProperty()`

+## Iterators, Generators, and Promises

+### Iterators

+Arrays now have a `myArr[Symbol.iterator]` property.

+The iterator is a function.

+Iterators have a `.next()` function to advance the iterator.
+`.next()` returns an object with two properties: `done` and `value`.

+We can declare our own iterators if we like using `Symbol.iterator`.

+You can use a `for ... of` loop to consume a custom iterator.

+Spread operators also work off of an iterator.

+### Generators

+A function that does not necessarily run to completion.

+Syntax: `function* funcName() { .. }`

+Calling a generator will return an iterator.
+We then run the function body with the iterator.

+Generators can be controlled by a `for ... of` loop.

+### Yielding in Generators

+`yield` does not need to return a value.

+We can also use `yield` to input data into the generator.

+`yield` has a low precidence.

+`yield*` takes another iterable and hands control from the generator to that iterable.
+Once that iterable is consumed it returns back to the main generator.

+We can use `.throw()` on an iterator to throw errors.
+Make sure that you have a try/catch block if you're using this.

+Use `.return()` for generator cleanup.

+### Promises

+An object that is waiting for an async process to complete.

+The Promise has built-in resolve and reject handlers.

+Use `.then()` to handle promise completion.

+You can chain `.then()` calls.

+We can use `.catch()` to handle rejected Promises.

+If we return a Promise from another Promise our `.then()` call get handle the _returned_ Promise.

+`Promise.resolve` will auto-resolve.

+`Promise.reject` will auto-reject.

+`Promise.all()` will wait for _all_ passed Promises to complete.
+If even one of those Promises rejects we will return a rejected Promise.

+`Promise.race()` will resolve/reject on the first Promise to complete without waiting for the other Promises to complete.